tlevine/ypotf/docs/interacting.rst

 * Add a "Bcc" header listing all of the present subscribers, that is, all of the people who were supposed to receive the message, regardless of whether the SMTP sending in fact succeeded.
-* Remove the "X-Ypotf-Id" header.
+* Generate a new "X-Ypotf-Id" header.
-* Change the "Date" header; the second kind of message is sent before the first kind of message is.
+* Change the "X-Ypotf-Date" header; the second kind of message is sent before the first kind of message is.

 Again, this message is *not* sent to the SMTP server.